google/osdfir-infrastructure/docs/installing-on-gke.md

 #### Processing Disks from a Different Project or Zone

-In a real-world scenario, you may need to process a GCP instance or disk belonging to a different project.
+In a real-world scenario, you may need to process a GCP instance or disk belonging to a different project or zone.
 To do this, you can use the dfTimewolf recipe `gcp_turbinia_disk_copy_ts`.
 This recipe copies the disk from the source project to your analysis project running OSDFIR Infrastructure, then processes it with Turbinia and sends the Plaso results to Timesketch.

+This recipe also proves useful when your disk resides within the same project but in a different zone.
+In this case, simply specify your analysis project as both the source and destination project within the recipe.

 #### Processing Local Evidence with Turbinia